mhdirfanpn/task/README.md

 npm start

 Usage
-Once both the client and server are running, you can access the application at the specified URL.
+Once both the client and server are running, you can access the application at the http://localhost:5173.